 Popjournalism is a digital magazine about media and pop culture, targeting an educated Canadian audience.

 The website is in the midst of a soft re-launch as of Aug.
-15, 2019, showcasing a new design and format.
+15, 2019, integrating content from our former sister site Arscutlture.ca, showcasing a new design and format.
 New articles and a Fall magazine are currently in production.

-Popjournalism is edited by experienced journalist Robert J. Ballantyne, and moving forward, we will feature fully referenced articles so that readers can continue to trust our original, insightful content.
+Popjournalism is edited by experienced journalist Robert J. Ballantyne.
+Moving forward, we will feature fully referenced articles so that readers will continue to trust our original, insightful content.

-Here are our most recent 30-day average traffic statistics according to Cloudflare (Aug.
-15, 2019):
+Here are our most recent average traffic statistics according to Cloudflare:

 |Monthly (July 15-Aug.
 14, 2019)||6,384||230,653|